PriyaSelvan/eXpress-Data-Path--Packet-Inspection/index.md

 }
 ```

-Before analysing the ethernet header, verfication is required to check weather `data_end` is out of bounds compared to the ethernet packet
+Before analysing the ethernet header, verfication is required to check whether `data_end` is out of bounds compared to the ethernet packet

  ```
  nh_off = sizeof(*eth);